yarenty/ardunio/libs/README.md

 RXTX must be installed after having installed the Java Runtime Environment (JRE) and before installing the jLog application.

-*Please note that you must install RXTX as a user with 'root', Administrator or similar privileges (e.g. using sudo to run the installation script).*
+*Please note that you must install RXTX as a user with 'root', Administrator or similar privileges (e.g. using sudo).*

 ## Installation